-"Withholding" means that the person or business who's paying you subtracts an amount for federal taxes from your pay each pay period.
-You receive the balance.
-The withheld money is then forwarded to the IRS on your behalf.
+"Withholding" means that the person or business who's paying you subtracts an amount for federal taxes, Social Security, and Medicare from your earnings each pay period.
+You receive the balance as your take-home pay.
+The withheld money is then forwarded to the government on your behalf.

-Self-employed persons and other people with income that's not subject to withholding, such as investments and rental income, send estimated payments to the IRS every three months or so based on what they expect to owe.
+Self-employed persons and others with income that's not subject to withholding, such as investments and rental income, should send estimated payments to the IRS every three months or so based on what they expect to owe.

 Federal tax returns are usually due by April 15 each year.
 This date can be bumped a day or two if it falls on a weekend or holiday.

-You might have investments, property, or financial accounts in countries outside the U.S. so you receive income including interest, rents, government pensions, or gains or losses on investments.
+You might have investments, property, or financial accounts in countries outside the U.S., so you receive income including interest, rents, government pensions, or gains or losses on those investments.
 This income must usually be reported on your U.S. tax return as well.

-You might also have to report the details of all your financial assets held outside the U.S. You might have to file a Statement of Foreign Financial Assets (IRS Form 8938) with your tax return and a Foreign Bank Account Report (FinCen Form 114), which is filed separately from your tax return.
+You might also have to report the details of all your financial assets held outside the U.S., filing a Statement of Foreign Financial Assets (IRS Form 8938) with your tax return and a Foreign Bank Account Report (FinCen Form 114).
+Form 114 is filed separately from your tax return.

 Tax-free or tax-deferred savings plans that you have in your home country might not be tax-free or tax-deferred here in the U.S. For example, UK individual savings accounts (ISAs) and Canadian tax-free savings accounts (TFSAs) are not tax-exempt here.
 Income generated inside these accounts is taxable in the U.S.

 If you have assets sitting in a pooled investment fund or unit trust, these are passive foreign investment companies.
 There are special rules for how this type of investment income is taxed and you'll need good documentation to fill out the tax form properly.
-You might also need the help of a professional tax preparer as well.
+You might need the help of a professional tax preparer.

 Keep Up to Date on Tax Treaties

 The U.S. has negotiated tax treaties with many countries.
-These treaties sometimes provide that certain types of income are taxed in one country or the other, or they might provide for a lower rate of tax or provide special rules for determining residency status.
+These treaties sometimes provide that certain types of income are taxed in one country or the other, but not by both, or they might provide for a lower rate of tax or provide special rules for determining residency status.

-If you have income or assets in other countries, you might find that a tax treaty provides special rules for how to deal with particular situations.
-Again, it's a good reason to check with a tax professional.
+You might find that a tax treaty provides special rules for how to deal with particular situations if you have income or assets in other countries.
+This is another good reason to check with a tax professional.